- A Silent Cry for Help

 In the year 2000, law enforcement reported more than 175,282 incidents of family violence in Texas, with 104 women killed by their intimate male partners.

 No one deserves to be abused.
-If something about your relationship frightens you, or if you or someone you know is suffering abuse in a relationship, please call:
+If something about your relationship frightens you, or if you or someone you know is suffering abuse in a relationship, please cal the National Domestic Violence Hotline at:

 They provide callers with crisis intervention and referrals to their local family violence service providers and other resources.
 The CPS caseworker providing you with this brochure may also have information on additional community resources.